kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Goals

-- The `Static`/`BestEffort` policies start after a reboot when the only change is a benign per-node memory drift, without operator intervention.
+- The memory manager `Static` policy starts after a reboot when the only change is a benign per-node memory drift, without operator intervention.
 - Genuine changes still fail the start: a change to `systemReserved`/reserved memory, a hugepage change, an added/removed memory bank (GiB-scale), or an assignment that no longer fits.